wandyezj/wandyezj.github.io/docs/_posts/2022-06-26-code-review.md

 ## Errata

-Code Review is not a substitute for automated tests, which should occur in a pipeline.
+- Code Review is not a substitute for automated tests, which should occur in a pipeline.
 Code review is a great way to enforce that changes have tests.

-Review by an experienced person who understands the code
+- Get reviewed by an experienced person who understands the code.

-Know who experienced people are
+- Know who experienced people are, managing team knowledge.

 List of all code owners and reviewers, will need to keep the list up to date.
 Goal is to increase the number of people who can sigh